mryujitanaka/Ubuntu-Post-Install-Script/README.md

 &#9888; If you don't know how to run a .sh file on the terminal, click [here](https://askubuntu.com/questions/38661/how-do-i-run-sh-scripts).

-&#128073; When the script is finished, restart your computer.
+&#128073; When the 1.Setup.sh script is finished, restart your computer.

 &#128073; After restarting your computer, run the 2.Apps-to-Install.sh script.

 &#128073; When the 2nd script is finished, restart your PC again.

+&#9888; You may be wondering: "what about the third script?".
+Well, it can be used whenever you want to update your packages, without installing new programs on your system.
+The 3.SystemUpdateUpgrade.sh script works more or less like a Windows Update, but YOU are in control!

 &#127881; That's it!
 Now just test the programs that were automatically downloaded to your computer!